2.3.7 |

 exclusivism as popularized in slogans like Glad or Proud to

 be gay.
-It is this kind of slogan which demonstrates how
+It is this kind of slogans which demonstrates how

 exclusivist prohomosexualism, too, fell straight into the trap